yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 This semester I am taking Applied Machine Learning with [Andreas Mueller](http://amueller.github.io/).
 It's a great class focusing on the practical side of machine learning.

-As the midterm is coming, I am revising for what we have covered so far, and think that preparing a cheatsheet would be an effective way to do so (though the exam is closed book).
+As the midterm is coming, I am revising for what we have covered so far, and think that preparing a review note would be an effective way to do so (though the exam is closed book).
 I am posting my notes here so it can benefit more people.

 # References and Copyright Notice